tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 The Arbitrary text options are used by other routers for basic decisions. i.e. Should we connect to this router?
 Should we attempt to route a tunnel through this router?
 Does the router meet a minimum threshold for routing tunnels.

-## Understanding Onion Routing
+## Garlic Routing

-Arbitrary data may be stored and replicated by a subset of nodes for later retrieval.
-Data is hashed using a consistent hashing function (such as SHA256) to produce a key for the data.
-That data is propagated and eventually stored on the node or nodes whose node IDs are "closer" to the key for that data for some distance function.

-Partitioned data storage has limited usefulness to a typical blockchain, as each full node is required to keep a copy of all transactions and blocks for verification.

-## Message Types

-Arbitrary data may be stored and replicated by a subset of nodes for later retrieval.
-Data is hashed using a consistent hashing function (such as SHA256) to produce a key for the data.
-That data is propagated and eventually stored on the node or nodes whose node IDs are "closer" to the key for that data for some distance function.

-Partitioned data storage has limited usefulness to a typical blockchain, as each full node is required to keep a copy of all transactions and blocks for verification.
+Garlic Routing is a way of building paths/tunnels through which messages/data in the I2P network travels.
+When a message leaves the application/client it encrypted to the recipient's public key, then that encrypted message is encrypted with instructions specifying the next hop.
+This message travels this way through the each hop until it reaches the recipient.
+During the transportation of the message, it is furthermore bundled with other messages.
+This means that any messsage travelling in the network could contain a number of other messages bundled with it.
+In essense, garlic routing does two things:
+1. Layered Encryption
+2. Bundles multiple messages together

+The following image represents the end to end message bundling.

+/// IMAGE

 ## Threat Model, Security and Vulnerability Attacks
-One of the disadvantages and limitations of the of the Tor network is it's in ability to scale and Vulnerability to attacks.
+One of the disadvantages and limitations of the of the Tor network is it's in ability to scale and vulnerability to attacks.
 By design, it works by routing information through a number of intermediate nodes that eventually connect to exit nodes that work as trusted authority servers.
 Each of these servers keeps track of all the nodes in the network and their performance.
 These exit nodes also act as proxies, allowing Tor users to access the clearnet without revealing their identity.
 As there are only few trusted authority servers, the integrity of these nodes is essential for the entire network, making them a valuable target for attacks. reference: https://sites.cs.ucsb.edu/~chris/research/doc/raid13_i2p.pdf

 Instead of storing the network's metadata in a group of trusted authority servers, I2P keeps this data in the Distributed Hash Table.
-This approach makes it harder to attack the network since it runs on normal I2P nodes and provides a small group of authority servers.
+This approach makes it harder to attack the network since it runs on normal I2P nodes and provides a small group of authority servers (about 3% of the network)

+In general, the I2P network has no explicit threat model specified but there are common attacks and existing defences against it.

-### Threat Model
+### Sybil Attacks
-Threat modeling is a process by which potential threats can be identified, enumerated, and prioritised.
-I2P's threat model consists of the following types of attacks.

-1. Brute Force attacks:
-This attack can be done by a passive or active global adversary.
-They can do this by watching all messages that pass between all the nodes and running attempts to check which message follows which path.